Pathways012/FPGA_Portfolio/docs/toolchain.md

 ## Toolchain Selection

-Initial FPGA work was performed using smaller devices, but development transitioned to Xilinx Artix-7 and Vivado to align with industry-standard defense and aerospace workflows.
+Initial FPGA work was performed using smaller devices and open-source tooling, but development transitioned to Xilinx Artix-7 and Vivado to align with industry-standard defense and aerospace workflows.